An Employer’s Guide to Washington State’s Work-Study Program

 - Have been established and operating for a minimum of six months with at least one regular employee on your payroll.

-- In cooperation with the student employment manager, enter a contract with the Higher Education Coordinating Board.
-This contract confirms the organization’s eligibility to participate in the Work-Study program and reflects the organization’s willingness to comply with all program requirements.
+- In cooperation with the student employment manager, enter into a contract with the Higher Education Coordinating Board.
+This contract confirms the organization’s eligibility to participate in the Work-Study Program and reflects the organization’s willingness to comply with all program requirements.

 - Submit a detailed job description and pay range for each position offered.

 - Not be controlled by a sectarian organization.